MateoVillamizarChaparro/MateoVillamizarChaparro.github.io/publications.md

 title: Research
 ---

+Click on the arrows to access the abstracts.

+**Please note**: when citing to my work please use my both last names, either as Villamizar Chaparro or Villamizar-Chaparro.

 ### Book Chapters

   - Hoyos, C and **Villamizar Chaparro, M** (2019) *The Implementation of the Peace Accords in Congress: A legislative balance during 2017*.
 In *Excombatientes y acuerdo de paz con las FARC-EP en Colombia*, edited by Rettberg, A, and McFee, E. (Link to book [here](https://uniandes.ipublishcentral.com/product/excombatientes-y-acuerdo-de-paz-con-las-farcep-en-colombia)).